mantidproject/mantid/docs/source/release/v6.2.0/indirect_geometry.rst

 Bug Fixes
 #########
 - A bug has been fixed in Indirect data analysis on the F(Q)Fit tab, Multiple Input tab that allowed duplicate spectra to be added.
+- :ref:`IndirectILLEnertyTransfer <algm-IndirectILLEnertyTransfer>` will now perform the monitor normalisation correctly; that is, in wavelength instead of energy.
+It will also provide the monitor workspace as a diagnostic output, if requested.

 .. warning:: **Developers:** Sort changes under appropriate heading
     putting new features at the top of the section, followed by